tessacannon48/cloud_removal_diffusion/README.md

 ## Future Work

 - Fine-tune the model architecture and set of hyperparameters.
 Experiment with deeper, more expressive UNet backbones.
+- Perform ablation studies and model comparisons to effectively evaluate DDPMs.
 - Integrate radiometric correction or SAR data to reduce lighting inconsistencies.
 - Develop better cloud mask labeling methods or integrate human-in-the-loop annotation.
 - Expand dataset geographically and temporally for greater generalization.